For the latest data updates on the Corona-pandemic please refer to my Facebook-page "Corona-Updates".

 I am a computational neuroscientist with a physics background (Google Scholar profile).
 My main field of interest is the analysis of electro- physiological data such as EEG and neuronal spike trains.
-Many of my recent efforts have gone into the development of SPIKY, a graphical user interface to monitor spike train synchrony.
+Recently, I have mostly been working on neuronal population coding.
+Before this, a lot of my efforts have gone into the development of SPIKY, a graphical user interface to monitor spike train synchrony.

 Previously I was an EU Marie Curie Outgoing International Fellow (OIF).
-This fellowship lasted for three years and involved an international collaboration between two institutes in the US and in Italy.
+This fellowship lasted for three years.
 For the first two years (the outgoing phase) I was at the Institute of Nonlinear Science (INLS, Director: Henry D.I.
 Abarbanel) at the University of California, San Diego (UCSD), Ca, USA, while for the final year (the reintegration phase) I returned to the Institute of Complex Systems in Florence.
-One of my main topics during this fellowship was the development of methods to quantify the synchrony between two or more spike trains (Research-Sync).
+The main focus was on the development of methods to quantify the synchrony between two or more spike trains (Research-Sync).
 This work has lead to the proposals of the ISI- and the SPIKE-distance (for reprints and Matlab Source codes: Source Code).

 In the two years before I was an EU Marie Curie Intra-European Fellow (EIF) at the Institute of Complex Systems.
 During this time I dealt with simulations of neuronal models under the influence of noise (Research-CR).
 These simulations were combined with the analysis of single neuron recordings that we got from the INLS lab in San Diego.